pfsense/docs/source/backup/configuration-backup-and-restore.rst

 currently installed packages.

-**Clear Package Lock**: This button is only shown when the post-upgrade/post-restore “Packages are Reinstalling” screen is active.
+**Clear Package Lock**: This button is only shown when the post-upgrade/post-restore "Packages are Reinstalling" screen is active.
 If a package reinstall fails the lock may be left in place and this button will clear it manually.